nanobox-io/nanobox-docs/source/local-config/configure-nanobox.html.md

 - `native` - Uses the network file system native to your [provider](#provider).
 - `netfs` - Uses NFS on OSX and Linux, CIFS on Windows. **Much** better performance, but requires admin permissions. *Netfs is only used with the ["docker_machine" provider](#provider).*

-### CPUs
+### CPU
-The `cpus` setting defines the number of CPU cores to make available to your virtualized environment.
+The `cpu` setting defines the number of CPU cores to make available to your virtualized environment.

 ### RAM